 We’ve certainly gotten bigger in terms of our customer base, and watching our corporate team grow and develop as well has been very good to see.
 I have been able to grow my business alongside my family and still have the ability to be that Mom who’s there for her kids when they need me.

 “I have grown so much personally over the last 16 years as a business owner and a person," says Kristen Braia.
 "Owning a Young Chefs Academy is more than owning a business.
 Our customers become like family and we have a real opportunity to positively impact the community.
 YCA has allowed me the flexibility to be present for my family while working.
 I have watched the Young Chefs Academy Corporate team work hard to strengthen the brand.
 Our curriculum is top notch.
 I believe I am one of the few who can say they love what they do; it (Young Chefs Academy) is just a part of me now.
 When it was time for me to take on another venture, I knew it would be another Young Chefs Academy.
-It was really a combination of three things that drove me to do this; seeing the difference our programming makes in the lives of children and families, how in demand our program offerings are and the strong.”
+It was really a combination of three things that drove me to do this; seeing the difference our programming makes in the lives of children and families, how in demand our program offerings are and the strong corporate team.”

 Not really, I love the trend toward healthier eating, and we can incorporate a lot of healthy habits into what we do here.
 Our curriculum talks about growing food, and the concept of a healthy relationship with food, which is wonderful.